 The only waterfall in Colorado to make National Geographic’s list of international waterfalls, Seven Falls is particularly easy to get to.
 Purchase a ticket, shuttle in and then have less than a mile walk in.
 There are both stairs and an elevator to take you to a viewing platform for the best views of the falls.
 It is located on the Broadmoor property in Colorado Springs.

-There are additional activities on site including a zip line and dining options (check hours before arrival as things look a little different in 2020).
+There are additional activities on site including a zip line and dining options.
+In the evening colorful lights line the waterfall.

 There is a cost to entry.
 It does include parking and a shuttle.
 Dog on leash are welcome.

 Located in Manitou Springs, Rainbow Falls is easily accessible.
 Deriving its name from the graffiti painted on the walls and bridge, these falls are busy.
 It is different than some of the other falls we have visited in Colorado.
 Certainly not untouched by humans.
 But worth a visit.

 Helen Hunt Falls offers a parking area at the base of the falls, just a couple of miles from the entrance of North Cheyenne Cañon Park.
 If you are up for a hike, head up to Silver Cascade Falls to take in a breathtaking view of North Cheyenne Cañon.

 My family prefers falls that don’t require several miles of hiking to reach.
 But there are plenty of other waterfalls throughout the state where you earn the views, or tat we just haven’t had the opportunity or visit yet.
 Here are a few additional Colorado waterfalls to consider visiting.

 Have you visited any of these Colorado waterfalls?
 Are there any others that we should add to the list?
 Tell us in the comments below!